CHOP Multicultural Physicians’ Alliance (MPA)

 The introduction to the MPA family starts during the residency interview process.
 We organize socials throughout the interview season along with facilitating mentorship opportunities between current residents/faculty and applicants.
 Our goal is to demonstrate the diverse academic and advocacy opportunities that exist through the people who engage in work in various spaces here at CHOP.

-Multiple times throughout the year, residents and fellows in the MPA have social gatherings at some of their favorite local restaurants or public spaces in the city.
 These events create a safe space outside of the hospital to foster community and mentorship.
-Additionally, they provide opportunities for guidance with regard to professional development while strengthening bonds amongst the MPA family.
+Additionally, they provide opportunities for guidance regarding professional development while strengthening bonds amongst the MPA family.

-One of the ways in which MPA demonstrates its established presence in the residency program education is through its section in the daily resident newsletter.
-Every week, the MPA highlights a different URiM physician who has made great contributions to their respective fields in medicine.
-The goal of the newsletter segment is to amplify the history of URiM contributions to medical advancement.
+One of the ways in which MPA demonstrates its established presence in the residency program education is through its biannual resident newsletter.
+The MPA highlights different physicians who have made historic and notable contributions to their respective fields in medicine as well as upcoming opportunities to engage in scholarship, community service, and fellowship.

 Alliance of Minority Physicians

-The UPHS-CHOP Alliance of Minority Physicians is a collaborative alliance between the University of Pennsylvania Health System hospitals, CHOP, & Perelman School of Medicine at the University of Pennsylvania that seeks to foster innovation by developing a robust pipeline for physicians and physicians-in-training who are underrepresented in medicine.
-AMP comprises over 100 medical students, over 150 residents, over 70 fellows, and over 200 attendings.
+The Penn Medicine-CHOP Alliance of Minority Physicians is a collaboration between the Penn Medicine, CHOP, and the Perelman School of Medicine at the University of Pennsylvania that seeks to foster innovation by developing leaders in academic and community medicine through intentional program and connection.

-MPA and AMP frequently collaborate on programming to support their members.
-Through AMP, we further expand the network of URiM individuals who can come together to network, support each other, and work toward common aims.
+MPA and AMP frequently collaborate on programming to support resident and fellow trainees at CHOP and Penn.
+Through AMP, MPA further expands the network of individuals who can come together to support each other and work toward common aims.

 For more information visit the UPHS-CHOP Alliance of Minority Physicians website.